MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ---
-title: Troubleshooting Guide for Task Grid Configuration
+title: Troubleshoot the Task grid configuration
-description:  Troubleshooting Guide for Task Grid Configuration
+description:  This topic provides troubleshooting information for configuring the Task grid.
 author:  ruhercul
 manager: tfehr
-ms.date: 01/11/2021
+ms.date: 01/12/2021
 ms.topic: article
 ms.service: project-operations
 ms.reviewer: kfend
 ms.author: ruhercul
 ---

-# Troubleshooting Guide for the Task Grid
+# Troubleshoot the Task grid configuration

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing, Project Operations for stocked/production-based scenarios_

-## Overview

 The following items address commonly observed issues related to users being unable to either read or write tasks in Project Operations.

-# Enabling Cookies

-## Description
+## Enable cookies

-Project Operations requires third party cookies enabled in order render the work breakdown structure.
+Project Operations requires third party cookies be enabled in order render the work breakdown structure.
 When third party cookies are disabled, users will see a blank tab where the tasks should be rendered.

 ![](media/blankschedule.png)